Why you should care about your privacy

 - Delete your browser’s cookies, and choose to limit what cookies are allowed to be stored on your device.

-- Install extensions or add-ons to use a private search engine like Findx by default.
+- Install extensions or add-ons to protect against trackers and data collection to use a privacy search engine by default.

 This will limit how much information that big-data analysts can purchase from advertising companies.